abberdeen/circuitid-csharp/docs/ClientsApi.md

 ## CreateClient

-> GetClient200Response CreateClient (Clients clients)
+> GetClient200Response CreateClient (ClientsCreateOrPatch clientsCreateOrPatch)

 Create a new object